ImpGuard/heimer/docs/specs.md

 ========

-The Heimer script takes a format file and generates a parser which will parse files of the format specified by the format file.
-It supports generating parser code in python, c++, and java which can be extended to other languages in the future.
+The Heimer script takes a format file and generates a parser which will parse files for the format specified by the format file.
+It supports generating parser code in Python, C++, and Java and can be extended to other languages in the future.

 Terminology
 ===========

-The Heimer script is somewhat confusing to understand, since it parses a format file to generate a parser that parses files.
+The script is somewhat confusing to understand, since it parses a format file to generate a parser that parses files of that format.
 Therefore, the following terminology will be used in this specification to make it clear what is being referred to.

     ( Format File ) => | Heimer Script | => ( Parser )
     ( Input File  ) => | Parser | => ( User Actions )

-* Diagram of expected I/O sequences
+    Fig: Diagram of expected I/O sequences

-Format File:
-    The file that specifies command line options, Heimer specific flags, and the format of the file that the Parser being generated is required to parse.
+* **Format File**: This file specifies the format of the file that the Parser being generated will is required to parse.
-Heimer Script:
-    The script that is being written that will generate a parser from the Format File provided.
+* **Heimer Script**: The script that will generate a parser from the provided Format File.
-Parser:
-    The generated parser in a particular language.
+* **Parser**: The generated parser in a particular language.
 It should be able to parse files of the format specified in the Format File.
-Input File:
-    The input file that the Parser will be able to parse.
-The format of these files are specified in the Format File.
+* **Input File**: The input file to the Parser.
+The Parser should be able to parse this file and run any additional user code.
-User Actions:
-    The user specified actions that should occur after the Parser parses an Input File.
+* **User Actions**: Any actions that additional user code within the Parser take.

 Format File format
 ==================